pltu06/NBA-R/README.md

 # NBA-R
-Analyzing NBA data using R
+Analyzing NBA data using R. This is my first data science project in R.